igor-krawczuk/igor-krawczuk/content/about/_index.md

 ### TL;DR

 - I am currently a researcher and Ph.
-D. student at the [LIONS](https://lions.epfl.ch) laboratry at [EPFL](htttps://epfl.ch).
+D. student at the [LIONS](https://lions.epfl.ch) laboratory at [EPFL](htttps://epfl.ch).
 My current research focuses on generative models and reinforcement learning for combinatorial domains, in particular their application to integrated circuit design.
 - To see what this means I do concretely, check my [favourite works](#selected-publications), my [CV](/cv.pdf) a summary of my high level [research directions](#interests) and my [selected side projects](#some-non-academic-projects)
 - As my Ph.D. nears its end, I am now looking for suitable applied ML/ML research or leadership roles in tech/finance firms or private research entities.
 If you are looking to fill such a role **based in Switzerland**, please check below whether my profile fits and reach out :-) Also open to consulting and other types of collaborations.